PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Barton R. Brookman - PDC Energy, Inc.

 Mike, no. I think if we're in this $45 to $50 range, our plan for the year's intact.
-(45:11) we obviously have the Delaware where we've been very clear on our efforts to hold the acreage.
+Our permits, we obviously have the Delaware where we've been very clear on our efforts to hold the acreage.
 Our Wattenberg, if you go back to what Lance presented at Analyst Day, and some of the economics, even at $40 oil and $2.50 gas are incredibly strong in Wattenberg.
 So I think we've got a good path.
 I think we're not going overreact to a market that corrects hopefully short-term.
 If our internal outlooks shifted to where we saw longer term price correction, I think that would be something where we'll really start looking at 2018 and 2019 and where we take the company.
 But I think we've got a good plan this year and you can expect us to grow in line with what we're guiding.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.